NLnetLabs/domain/README.md

 the four top-level points into separate crates along the way.

+## Help!

+The stub resolver currently is of limited use under Windows since I have no idea what the correct way to determine the system’s resolver configuration is.
+I would be very grateful for a hint as to that, so the crate becomes properly cross platform.

 ## Contributing

 If you have comments, proposed changes, or would like to contribute,